Air Fryer Baked Pasta | No Boil Baked Pasta

 - Melted Butter and Oil – a combination of both to make sure our pasta is super moist

-- Seasonings – chili flakes, oregano, finely chopped garlic (the golden trio)
+- Seasonings – chilli flakes, oregano, finely chopped garlic (the golden trio)

 - Chopped Veggies – I used capsicum and mushroom but you can use any on hand!

 - Raw Fusili Pasta – you can use any shape that conveniently fits into a baking dish, but NOTE that we will be using raw pasta for this recipe, so you don’t have to boil it beforehand.
-Also keep in mind that the baking time may change based on the shape of the pasta.
+Also, the baking time may change based on the shape of the pasta.

 - Water – the KEY ingredient to this pasta bake!
 Since we are using raw pasta, we need to add water to the sauce to make sure the pasta is fully cooked through